MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/use-teams-panels.md

 #### Change the busy state LED color

 Change the LED color to indicate busy or reserved state.
-Admins can choose either red or purple as the LED color to indicate a busy state or that the meeting space is reserved.
+Admins can choose either red or purple as the LED color to indicate that the meeting space is reserved.

 1. [Access **Panels App Settings**](#access-panels-app-settings).
 2. Tap **LED Settings**.
 3. From **Choose your LED color**, select your desired color option.
 :::image type="content" source="../media/panels-led-settings.png" alt-text="This screenshot displays the the LED color busy state settings":::
 4. Go back to the Home screen and verify that the LED color for the busy state is updated.
-If the meeting space is available, schedule a test meeting to verify the LED color change for the busy state.
+If the meeting space is available, schedule a test meeting to verify the change in LED color for the busy state.

 ## Frequently asked questions

 Find answers to frequently asked questions about the Teams panels devices.

-**How far in the future can I see the room’s scheduling details?**
+**How far in the future can I see the scheduling details of a meeting space?**
-You can see a room’s scheduling details for up to 24 hours in the future from the current time.
+In the **Upcoming Calendar** pane (bottom right pane) on the Home screen, you can see the scheduling details of a meeting space for up to 24 hours in the future from the current time.

-**Can I reserve a room for a future time on the fly from the Teams panels device?**
+**Can I reserve a meeting space for a future time on the fly from the Teams panels device?**
 No, you can't reserve a meeting space for a future time from the Teams panels device.
 The start time is always the current time for an ad-hoc meeting scheduled via Teams panels.

-**For how long can I reserve an available meeting space for an ad hoc meeting?**
+**For how long I can reserve an available meeting space for an ad hoc meeting?**
 You can reserve an available meeting space starting from your current time until the next scheduled meeting time, or up to a maximum of 24 hours from your current time, whichever is earlier.
 For example, if the current time is 10 AM, and the device displays the next scheduled meeting at 2 PM, you can reserve the meeting space from 10 AM until 2 PM.

 <!--**Can I run Teams panels app from an Android device other than Teams panels device?**
 Teams panels app on the Teams panels device runs on Android operating system.
 However, you can't simply download this app and run it on any Android devices.
-You need to purchase devices which are certified by Microsoft.-->
+You need to purchase devices which are certified by Microsoft.

 **Can I change the device settings available for my Teams panels device?**

 All users can access device settings, such as **About**, **Accessibility**, **Reboot**, and **Privacy policy** that are displayed under the **Device settings** pane (Tap **Settings** icon on the Home screen > **Device settings**).
 However, you should be a device admin to access admin settings.
 Device settings are specific to the OEM.
-Refer to OEM documentation to know more about them.
+Refer to OEM documentation to know more about them. -->

 ## Known issues
 <!--Gary to provide list of known issues and their workarounds-->